How Hard Can It Be?

 Tanya gives me a list of stuff I must eat (crunchy and fruity) and stuff I must avoid (succulent and tasty).

-I get home and Jess is waiting to be taken to school.
+I get home and Jess the older is waiting to be taken to school.

 At breakfast with Aitch at Oscar’s on the Berea, I get prrring prrring (actually I got Reelin’ and Rockin’ as Jessie has changed my ringtone).